brugal/wolfcamql/README-wolfcam.txt

 * cg_drawScores cg_drawPlayersLeft cg_drawPowerups to enable/disable in the original quake3 hud (cg_qlhud 0).

+    Note:  cg_drawPlayersLeft also displays the number of captured control points in Domination

+* cg_drawRaceTime  to show race score in q3 hud

 * cg_testQlFont  Replaces all uses of quake3 mono-space font with quakelive's font.
 Used for testing.

 * wolfcam  cg_perKillStatsExcludePostKillSpam "1"